Enjoy your event with easy recipes to cook for a crowd.

 • Garlic salt to taste

-• Mix cornstarch, pineapple juice and 1 - 2 cups of water together making a runny paste.
+Make a runny paste by mixing cornstarch, pineapple juice and 1 - 2 cups of water together.
 Set aside.
 Mix all other ingredients together in a large pan and bring to a boil.
 Reduce heat.
 Slowly stir in cornstarch mixture.
 Stir and heat until thickened.
-Pour over meatballs.(NOTE 2)
+Pour over meatballs.
+(NOTE 2)

 NOTE 1 - These meatballs, once cooked, freeze well.
 To use, remove from freezer, thaw for 1 hour.
 Prepare sauce.
-Place meetballs in large pans, pour sauce over and place covered in the over for at least 45 minutes depending on whether the meatballs are completely thawed or not.
+Place meatballs in large pans, pour sauce over and place covered in the over for at least 45 minutes depending on whether the meatballs are completely thawed or not.

 NOTE 2 - If meatballs have been cooked at the same time as the sauce, they should still be hot or warm when the sauce is poured over them.
 If this is the case, cover and keep in a warm oven until ready to serve.
 If the meatballs are cold, cover with sauce and place in oven at 300 degrees F for 1/2 - 3/4 of an hour.